Gopher snake, Pituophis catenifer

 Gopher snakes naturally inhabit warm deserts, prairies, woodlands and brushlands, where they rely on external sources to control their own body temperature.
 The ideal basking temperature for this species is 32°C (89°F), whereas, the cool end should sit between 22-25°C (71-77°F).

 To provide this thermogradient in the larger enclosures required for Gopher snakes, heat should be provided using an overhead heating system connected to a compatible thermostat.
-For example, a basking lamp and dimming thermostat, or a ceramic heat emitter and pulse proportional thermostat.
+For example, a basking lamp and dimming thermostat, or a ceramic heat emitter and pulse thermostat.

 Do Gopher snakes need UVB?